Profile of Our District

 History of Davenport Community Schools

-The mission of the Davenport Community School District is to enhance each student’s abilities by providing a quality education enriched by our diverse community.
+The mission of Davenport Community Schools is to enhance each student’s abilities by providing a quality education enriched by our diverse community.

 Programming in our elementary, intermediate and senior high schools is unique to the youth served.
 Elementary schools have a strong, hands-on learning program to encourage curiosity and independent discovery.
 Intermediate schools approach each student understanding the affect of adolescence on student learning styles.
 Our senior high schools offer an array of learning choices for students who have a variety of lifetime goals.